ezEngine/ezEngine/Documentation/General/BuildSystem/HowToUseCMake.md

   * Open up the solution, compile and have fun.

-Re-run CMake (ie. press "Configure" and "Generate") everytime changes have been done, that are not automatically detected (e.g. you added a file to a folder) -> Visual Studio will usually detect outside changes and reload the project.
-Usually that works without crashing ;-)
+Re-run CMake (ie. press "Configure" and "Generate") everytime changes have been done, that are not automatically detected (e.g. you added a file to a folder) -> Visual Studio will detect outside changes and reload the project.

-Every once in a while you should clear the CMake cache ("File -> Delete Cache") and regenerate the solution completely, to ensure that no old stuff is still lying around (or just delete the entire workspace folder).
-This should only be necessary when major changes to the build system have been done.

-Using ezEngine with Custom CMake Based Applications {#CMakeFindEZ}
+Using ezEngine with Custom CMake Based Applications
 ---------------------------------------------------

 In "Code\BuildSystem\CMake" you can find the file "FindezEngine.cmake" which makes it easier to integrate ezEngine into a project that already uses CMake.